vespperhq/vespper/CONTRIBUTING.md

 Got questions?
 We are hanging out on [Slack](https://join.slack.com/t/vesppercommunity/signup), ready to help.

 If you’re short on time for coding, no worries!
-You can still support Merlinn in other ways:
+You can still support Vespper in other ways:

 - ⭐ Star the project on GitHub
 - 🐦 Tweet about us
-- 📄 Mention Merlinn in your project’s readme
+- 📄 Mention Vespper in your project’s readme
 - 💡 Submit and vote on Ideas
 - 📝 Create and comment on Issues
 - 🗣️ Talk about us at local meetups or with friends and colleagues